- Eating a healthy breakfast will help you perform your best at school and in sports.

 What if I don’t have time for breakfast?

 Many teens think that they don’t have enough time in the morning to make and eat a meal.
-If you’re running short on time, remember that any breakfast is better than no breakfast at all.
-Keep breakfast foods on hand that you can eat on the run, such as granola bars, fruit, yogurt smoothies, small cartons of low-fat or soy milk, individual boxes of cereal, and trail mix.
+If you’re running short on time, remember that some breakfast is better than no breakfast at all.
+Keep breakfast foods on hand that you can eat on the go.
+This may include foods such as granola bars, fruit, yogurt smoothies, small cartons of low-fat milk or soy milk, small boxes of cereal, or trail mix.

 Below are some breakfast ideas that you can take with you if you don’t have time to eat at home.
-You can pack nonperishable foods such as fresh fruit and granola bars in your lunch bag the night before and just grab a dairy food out of the refrigerator in the morning on your way out the door.
+You can pack nonperishable foods such as fresh fruit and granola bars in your bag the night before and just grab anything perishable out of the refrigerator in the morning on your way out the door.

 - Low-fat yogurt with granola